njamesgeorge1223/Cryptocurrency-Cluster-Analysis-with-PCA-Using-Scikit-Learn/README.md

 ## Conclusion

-After examining the cluster analysis results visually, the cluster distribution for PCA data has better performance and tighter grouping of data points within each cluster.
+I found that, with the scaled data and PCA data, that four clusters was the optimal configuration, and, after examining the cluster analysis results visually, the cluster distribution for PCA data has better performance and tighter grouping of data points within each cluster.
 Using fewer features with the PCA data has had a positive impact with better-defined and separable clusters compared to using the original data.
 This reduction has helped to highlight patterns and reduce the impact of noise, leading to more meaningful clustering results.